fastrgv/SliderPuzzles/README.md

 Three time-limited-to-10-second solvers are embedded into csok.
 At any time you may press the (=)-key to see if the solver #1 can help you.
 If so, you will be prompted to keep pressing that same key to proceed toward a solution.
 No prompt means either the present state is unsolvable, or merely that the embedded algorithm failed.
 Similarly, the (.)-key initiates solver #2; and the (,)-key initiates solver #3.
 These can give you a headstart toward a correct solution by limited use of this feature.
 Once you think you can solve it yourself, stop using the solver and proceed manually.
 This really helps when you cannot see what your next move should be.

-### HoleInOne (chio.adb, chio4.adb)
+### HoleInOne/HoleInOne+4 (chio.adb/chio4.adb)
 Move the red 2x2 'a' block into the center of the four L-shaped corner pieces.

 ### Nine (c9.adb)
 Reverse the order of the numbered blocks with assorted shapes.
 First version begins with blocks in order.
 Second begins with blocks in reverse order.
-Has solver.
+Has **very slow** solver.

 ===============================================================
 ## Setup & Running: